Using Blue Robotics Components on a Competition ROV

 If you’re interested in using some of our products for a student ROV or subsea vehicle competition, you likely have a few questions about what parts to use to make a competent ROV.
 I’ve put together this brief introduction going over some of our products and how to use them in your vehicle to make it easy to get your competition ROV ready and running!

 The core of any good ROV is a set of powerful and reliable thrusters to move around with and accomplish your mission goals.
-For student teams, we recommend our T100 thruster for these reasons:
+Our T200 Thruster can work well for student teams, as long as the power budget allows.

 It’s important to note that our thrusters are based on brushless motors, different from the traditional brushed design found in most other ROV thrusters and electric motors.
 The easiest way to tell these motor types apart is by the number of wires they have- if there are three wires coming out, like our thrusters, this means it’s a brushless motor.
 You can’t run our thrusters by simply connecting them to a battery or switch (unless you want a barbecue!), you need a brushless electronic speed controller, or ESC, like our Basic ESC.